What is a dental implant?

 The healing phase usually lasts between a couple of weeks and a few months.
 During this period, ideally, the bone around the implant grows and integrates with the implant surface – a process called osseointegration.
 Good oral hygiene is vital in the healing stage of the treatment.
 Once healed, this artificial root acts as a base for fixing individual crowns, multi-tooth bridges, or an entire dental prosthesis.

 The restoration is put in place

 The dental laboratory uses an impression of the implant site to produce the crown, bridge or denture.
-The dentist will place the restoration after the dental implant has healed.
+The restoring dentist, in this case, your general dentist will place the restoration after the dental implant has healed.

 Implants are an excellent option and investment in your health.
 With the right aftercare, they can last for a lifetime.
 For such a long-term success, taking care of your implant is important.
 As with natural teeth, implants require the same regular check-ups and conscientious oral hygiene.
 Once you follow these guidelines, your implants can be maintained for decades.

 Sufficient bone: an essential prerequisite.
 Sufficient bone must be present in order for implantation to go ahead.
 There are patients who have insufficient bone and require augmentation, for example if a tooth has been missing for a long time and the jaw has already receded.

 Straumann®, Biomet 3i®, and Thommen® are some of the leading implant systems, for more information on implant treatment options, click the logos below: